-Other amendments to IFRS
+Interpretations and amendments to IFRS

-The group adopted IFRIC 15, IFRIC 17, IFRIC 18, revision to IFRS 3, amendments to IAS 27, IAS 28, IAS 31, IFRS 2, IAS 39, IFRIC 9 and various improvements to IFRSs in fiscal 2010.

-The adoption of these new or revised standards, interpretations, amendments and improvements to standards did not have a material impact on the group's reported results or financial position.
+The group adopted IFRIC 19, amendments to IFRS 1, IFRS 2, IAS 32 and various improvements to IFRSs in fiscal 2011.
+The adoption of these interpretations, amendments and improvements to standards did not have a material impact on the group's reported results or financial position.